coreBOS/coreBOSDocumentation/user/pages/03.getting-started/03.develinstall/item.md

 For example, if we hit

-    vi index.php
+`vi index.php`

 and add some lines in this file, if we do the `git status` again it will
-say: **Hey, you modified some files\!** So we know that locally this file is changed.
+say: **Hey, you modified some files!** So we know that locally this file is changed.

 If we ask git exactly what changes have been made there:

-    git diff index.php
+`git diff index.php`

 It will also show us that this bunch of new lines have been entered there.

 If we want to undo this change, we can just check out the version:

-    git checkout index.php
+`git checkout index.php`

 And if we type `vi index.php` we can see that now we are back to where we were before and there are no new lines on the index.php.
 And if we do